-When you choose MD Anderson Cooper for osteosarcoma care, you benefit from our partnership with one of the nation’s top hospitals for cancer care, MD Anderson Cancer Center.
+When you choose MD Anderson Cancer Center at Cooper for osteosarcoma care, you benefit from our partnership with one of the nation’s top hospitals for cancer care, MD Anderson Cancer Center.
 Our program offers you:

 - Expertise: Our specialists are respected both regionally and nationally for our excellence in cancer care and orthopaedic surgery.
 You can trust we offer the very best in bone cancer diagnosis and treatment.

 - Experience: Because bone tumors are so rare, you’ll want a medical team that has seen many patients with similar conditions.
 Our specialists perform more than 600 surgeries every year, so you can be sure we’ll find the most effective treatment for your specific circumstances.

 - Personalized care: Our specialists are passionate about the work they do, and we treat every patient like family.
 We always have an attending surgeon on call and ready to help you, should an emergency or concern come up when our office is closed.

 - Team approach to treatment: We provide individualized care, tailored to your specific needs and circumstances.
 Our specialists, including orthopaedic oncologists, musculoskeletal radiologists, nurses, and other professionals, work cohesively to come up with individualized treatment plans.
 This unique approach ensures a treatment plan personalized to you.